chi-force-one/marketing_science_ab_test_playbook_app/README.md

    - Choose marketing channel and campaign type

 2. **Phase 2: Define Metrics** 📊
-   - Select primary and secondary metrics
+   - Select primary and secondary metrics and guardrail metrics
-   - Understand metric distributions (Binomial, Normal, Log-normal, etc.)
+   - Understand metric distributions (Binomial, Normal, Log-normal, etc.) to know which statistical tests to use.
    - Get baseline estimates and industry benchmarks

 3. **Phase 3: Design Experiment** 🔬
-   - Calculate sample size requirements
+   - Learn how to do Power Analysis with built in Sample Size Calculator!
-   - Set significance level and statistical power
+   - Learn how to set baselines, mde and understanding significance level and statistical power
    - Choose appropriate statistical tests

 4. **Phase 4: Implementation** ⚙️